nvietto/talk-ASC24/README.md

 # ASC 2024 Meeting
+# A Combined Theory Data-Driven Approach to Classifying Delinquency Risk in the Future of Families and Child Well-Being Study
 ## Session: Advancing Methodological Approaches to Biopsychosocial Research

 Thu, Nov 14, 2:00 to 3:20pm, Salon 1 - Lower B2 Level